junxit/us-congress-bills-114/metadata.md

 - 2016-02-01 — Placed on the Union Calendar, Calendar No. 313.
 - 2016-02-01 — Reported by the Committee on House Administration.
 H. Rept.
 114-410.
 - 2016-02-01 — Reported by the Committee on House Administration.
 H. Rept.
 114-410.
+- 2016-03-21 — Considered under suspension of the rules. (consideration: CR H1469-1472)
+- 2016-03-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1670.
+- 2016-03-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-21 — Mrs. Miller (MI) moved to suspend the rules and pass the bill.
+- 2016-03-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1469-1470)
+- 2016-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1469-1470)